Joe Satriani

-Joseph Satriani (born July 15, 1956) is an American rock guitarist, composer, and songwriter.
-Early in his career he worked as a guitar instructor, with many of his former students achieving fame, including Steve Vai, Larry LaLonde, Rick Hunolt, Kirk Hammett, Andy Timmons, Charlie Hunter, Kevin Cadogan, and Alex Skolnick.
+Joseph Satriani (born July 15, 1956) is an American rock guitarist, composer, record producer, and songwriter.
+Early in his career, he worked as a guitar instructor, with many of his former students achieving fame, including Steve Vai, Larry LaLonde, Rick Hunolt, Kirk Hammett, Andy Timmons, Charlie Hunter, Kevin Cadogan, and Alex Skolnick.
 Satriani went on to have a successful solo music career, starting in the mid-1980s.
 He is a 15-time Grammy Award nominee and has sold over ten million albums, making him the bestselling instrumental rock guitarist of all time.

 In 1988, Satriani was recruited by Mick Jagger as lead guitarist for his first solo tour.
 Satriani briefly toured with Deep Purple, joining shortly after the second departure of Ritchie Blackmore, in 1993.
 He has worked with a range of guitarists during the G3 tour, which he founded in 1995.
 Satriani has been the guitarist for the supergroup Chickenfoot since joining the band in 2008.

 Early life

 Satriani was born to an Italian-American family in Westbury, New York.
 His paternal grandparents were from Piacenza and Bobbio, while his maternal grandparents were from Bari.
 He was raised Roman Catholic.
 He was inspired to play guitar at age 14, after hearing of the death of Jimi Hendrix.
 Satriani heard the news during football practice, where he then announced to his coach that he was quitting to become a guitarist.

 Satriani graduated from Carle Place High School.
 In 1974, he studied music with jazz guitarist Billy Bauer and with reclusive jazz pianist Lennie Tristano.
 The technically demanding Tristano greatly influenced Satriani's playing.
 He began teaching guitar, with his most notable student at the time being fellow Long Island native Steve Vai (who also went to Carle Place).
 While he was teaching Vai, he was attending Five Towns College for studies in music.
 In 1978, Satriani moved to Berkeley, California, to pursue a music career.
 Soon after, he resumed teaching.
-His students included Kirk Hammett of Metallica, David Bryson of Counting Crows, Kevin Cadogan from Third Eye Blind, Larry LaLonde of Primus and Possessed, Alex Skolnick of Testament, Rick Hunolt (ex-Exodus), Phil Kettner of Lȧȧz Rockit, Geoff Tyson of T-Ride, Charlie Hunter, and Emit Bloch.
+His students included Kirk Hammett of Metallica, David Bryson of Counting Crows, Kevin Cadogan of Third Eye Blind, Larry LaLonde of Primus and Possessed, Alex Skolnick of Testament, Rick Hunolt (ex-Exodus), Phil Kettner of Lȧȧz Rockit, Geoff Tyson of T-Ride, Charlie Hunter, and Emit Bloch.